The Lost World, Arthur Conan Doyle (1912) – Review

 Casement was a British diplomat, poet, and Irish nationalist, knighted in 1911 for his investigations into human rights abuses in the Congo and Peru.
 He ended up stripped of his knighthood and executed for seeking arms from Germany to use in an armed rebellion in Ireland against the British – a dangerous thing to do during wartime.

-For me it is the depiction of prehistoric life in The Lost World that is most fascinating and brings the book to life.
+For me it is the depiction of prehistoric life in The Lost World that is most fascinating and makes me return to the book.
 But there are other delights, such as the two iconic characters – Professor Challenger and Lord John Roxton, the humour, the period details and the rapid pace of the story.
 Do give it a try – you won’t regret it.

 BELOW: Blog book reviews of Professor Challenger stories (Conan Doyle):